mballarin97/mps_qnn/README.md

 # Quantum Circuit characterization

-Code repository accompanying the paper *[MPS characterization of QNNs, arXiv:XXX](https://arxiv.org/abs/2206.02474)*, by Marco Ballarin, Riccardo Mengoni, Stefano Mangini, Chiara Macchiavello and Simone Montangero.
+Code repository accompanying the paper *[MPS characterization of QNNs, arXiv:2206.02474](https://arxiv.org/abs/2206.02474)*, by Marco Ballarin, Riccardo Mengoni, Stefano Mangini, Chiara Macchiavello and Simone Montangero.

 Quantum circuit characterization (`qcircha`) contains the code necessary to characterize the properties of variational quantum circuits, in particular:

-- *entanglement*: measured in terms of the _entanglement entropy_ across bipartitions of the state created by the parametrized circuit;
+- *entanglement*: measured in terms of the *entanglement entropy* across bipartitions of the state created by the parametrized circuit;
 - *expressibility*: as introduced in [Sim et al. 2019](https://arxiv.org/abs/1905.10876), is measured as the KL-divergence of the fidelity probability distribution of output states, compared to states sampled according to the Haar distribution.

 Both features are computed using an exact simulation of the quantum circuits, leveraging Qiskit's Aer for systems composed of a small number of qubits (tested up to 14 qubits), and a custom MPS simulator for a larger number of qubits (tested up to 50 qubits).
 Thus, this library enables the user to characterize variational quantum circuits of sizes typical of the NISQ era.